 Graduate Teaching Assistant (GTA) applications are available twice a year for Mechanical and Aerospace Engineering graduate students.
 Applications are available March 1-31 for the fall term and October 1-31 for the spring term.
 Applications are not accepted prior to or after the due date.

 A GTA position provides competitive stipends.
-GTAs may also be entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.
+GTAs may be entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.

-GTAs may also be eligible for a STEM fellowship, which covers all but the statutory tuition, international student fee and student insurance; for details, see http://www.uta.edu/research/administration/departments/gcs/find-funding/stem-tuition.php.
+GTAs may also be eligible for a STEM fellowship, which covers most fees and all but the statutory tuition, international student fee and student insurance; for details, see http://www.uta.edu/research/administration/departments/gcs/find-funding/stem-tuition.php.